mmchinmay555/Bookmyshow/README.md

 pip install Flask-SQLAlchemy
 pip flask-login
 ```
-if you get amy No Module found error,
+if you get any No Module found error,
 ```bash
 pip install <module name>
 ```